Ralexs0096/TicketsApp/src/api/docs/Error6.md

 # Error6

-An unknown error occurred when trying to delete a brand.
+An unknown error occurred when trying to update brands.

 ## Properties